yanivyacoby/a-guide-to-your-phd/guide.md

-Asking for feedback will (1) help you **stay focused** and improve more quickly, (2) show your advisor **initiative** and desire to improve, and lastly, (3) it will help **prevent miscommunication** / never leave you uncertain about whether your advisor is happy/unhappy with you (ex. you would expect to pass your qualifying exam since you were proactive about improving in all the necessary areas).
+Asking for feedback will (1) help you **stay focused** and improve more quickly, (2) show your advisor **initiative** and desire to improve, and lastly, (3) it will help **prevent miscommunication** / never leave you uncertain about whether your advisor is happy/unhappy with you.

 Since you are just starting your PhD, be ready to get some constructive (and maybe negative-sounding) feedback -- it does not mean your advisor thinks you’re doomed to fail --